samtecspg/conveyor/README.md

 ## Something not working?

 Find a bug?
 Or something not working the way you expect?
 Don't go!
-Create an issue or join us on our Gitter.
+Create an issue or join us on our [Gitter channel](https://gitter.im/samtecspg/conveyor).
 This is Alpha software you're testing and we will work hard to set the problem straight.

 ## License
 ```